kkcrouch808/kkcrouch808.github.io/essays/smart-questions.md

 ## Why Smart Questions Matter for Software Engineers

 Eric Raymond’s classic essay [*How To Ask Questions The Smart Way*](http://www.catb.org/esr/faqs/smart-questions.html) emphasizes that the way you ask a technical question determines the quality of the answer you receive.
-For software engineers, communication is just as important a skill as coding.
-A “smart” question demonstrates preparation, context, precision, and respect for others’ time, which leads to faster and better help.
-A “not smart” question often wastes everyone’s time, produces confusion, or gets ignored.
+Communication is a skill that software engineers need just as much as coding.
+A "smart" question shows context, preparation, precision, and respect for other people's time.
+All of which results in quicker and more effective help.
+A "not smart" question frequently causes confusion, is ignored, or wastes everyone's time.

-In this essay, I illustrate the difference by analyzing two examples from the StackOverflow community: one that follows Raymond’s precepts, and another that violates them.
+In order show the difference, I will look at two examples from the StackOverflow community: one that complies with Raymond's principles and another that does not.

 ---